dsarrut/syd-doc/command-line-tools.md

 If a word is preceded by the flag `-e` (like *exclude*), the records will not be displayed if it contains the word.

 Using `sydFind` without table name displays the list of tables of the database.

+Using the flag `-l` list the ids of the matched records.
+It is useful when `sydFind` is piped to another command.